xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2013-01-23-my-linqpad-tfs-template.markdown

 {% endhighlight %}

 ### Using
-I have this in "My Linqpad Queries" and as soon as I open the file I press Ctrl+Shift+C to clone it to a new query so I don't save change to the "template".
-Linqpad doesn't yet support "Templates", there is a UserVoice [request](http://linqpad.uservoice.com/forums/18302-linqpad-feature-suggestions/suggestions/1567811-define-query-templates) for it however.
+I have this in "My Linqpad Queries" and open it via a right click and "Use as Template for New Query", or sometimes, if I accidentally open the file I press Ctrl+Shift+C to clone it to a new query so I don't save change to the "template".

 Once I have the cloned copy I insert the name of the service I plan to call into `GetService<>`, and then go to work.
 The API is quite easy to use, and the MSDN documentation is pretty comprehensive.
 The common services I use are: